 The ABE curriculum allows students to learn about core technologies used by scientists in the discovery of human therapeutics, so that they will better understand the role of biotechnology and the potential impact of this industry on our future.
-The ABE curriculum should be used for educational purposes only.

 If students complete the full sequence of ABE labs (which takes ~3 weeks), they will produce a recombinant DNA molecule and then use it to transform E. coli.